vlkv/chocofly/docs/layout.md

 The Chocofly's layout is a result of my living/working with an ergo keyboard for several years for now.
 I started to experiment with keyboard layouts since I've got my first Pok3r 60% keyboard (in around 2019) which allowed rebinding most of it's keys.
 Since then, I modified this or that in my layout, constantly improving it.
 The layout migrated from keyboard to keyboard which I changed from time to time.
 By now, the layout has stabilized, so I introduce new changes into it very rarely.
 Even if I do, these are minor changes.

 Keyboard layout is a very personal and subjective thing.
 I find my layout very comfortable for typing text and especially _writing computer code_.
-Most of current mainstream programming languages there are a lot of punctuation, special symbols, braces, brackets etc. and a good keyboard layout should make it easier to type all this stuff.
+Most of current mainstream programming languages have a lot of punctuation, special symbols, braces, brackets etc. and a good keyboard layout should make it easier to type all this stuff.
 Having this idea in my mind I tried to make the layout _intuitive to learn and use_.
 This document describes the motivation behind the desisions of placing this or that particular key to a so and so location in the layout.

 Also, I know there are tons of other very good layouts for ergo keyboards, which some people love and use everyday.
 There are totally different